 A famous Scottish house wife-baker was Mrs. Macnab. the wife of a farmer who lived near the village of Ballater in the Highlands in the time of Queen Victoria.
-She was such a famous baker that King Frederick of Prussia and other noble guests at Balmoral Castle from the Queen's Highland home to the modest farm in order to have tea with Mrs. Macnab and taste her in Scotland) is baked from flour, baking soda, salt and milk of water.
-It is eaten with fresh butter and/or marmalade, acceptable.
+She was such a famous baker that King Frederick of Prussia and other noble guests at Balmoral Castle from the Queen' Highland home to the modest farm in order to have tea with Mrs. Macnab and taste her

+A scone (pronounced "scawn" in Scotland) is baked from flour, baking soda, salt and milk of water.
+It is eaten with fresh butter and/or marmalade, though home-made jam is also as gleaned from the files of